awni/awni.github.io/about.md

 permalink: /about/
 ---

-I am currently a Distinguished Scientist at Zoom AI.
-Before that I was a Research Scientist at Facebook AI Research.
+I am currently a research scientist in the Machine Learning Research (MLR) group at Apple.
 You can find more information at my [academic webpage](https://awnihannun.com/).

 Any feedback, typos, or comments about the posts in this blog are welcome.